Skip to main content

 Men

-We’re encouraged to have seen year-over-year improvement in the overall retention of women at Splunk in 2021.
-However, we intend to focus more on the retention of Black/African American, Indigenous and multiracial employees, as well as Latinx women.
+We’re encouraged to have seen continued year-over-year improvement in the overall retention of women at Splunk.
+At the same time, we intend to place a prioritized focus on growing the retention of our Latinx, Black/African American and multiracial employees.

 Gender (Global)